divadbaroon/Junov.1/README.md

 ## Graphical User Interface
 Juno supports a user-friendly graphical interface to easily customize and personalize Juno

-To open the GUI, run the following command from root:
+To launch the GUI, run the following command from root:
 ```bash
 streamlit run gui_launcher.py
 ```